 - Hiking sandals are the best shoes to wear for this tour.
 You can go from water to land easily, your feet can breathe and it won’t be uncomfortable if they get wet compared to wearing socks.
 You can’t wear flip flops horseback riding and you have to wear closed toed shoes during the white water tubing

-- You can bring a camera but the GoPro is the best and safest option.
+- You can bring a camera but only a waterproof action camera that you can attach.
+GoPro are the best and safest options.
 Just make sure to bring the mount to attach it to the helmet

 Want to read about other activities in Guanacaste?
 Here you go!